4. About Tim – Background, Qualifications, Experience

 In America, We the People are top management.
 In addition to being a government employee and military service member, a citizen remains a representative of top management.
 I was always cognizant of the importance of helping to ensure the effective and efficient use of tax dollars and working to prevent waste, fraud, abuse, and mismanagement of resources.

-I elaborate a little on my experiences.
 I’m curious and like to learn.
 The more you learn and understand perspectives from different people and areas, the more you can understand how changes in one area can affect others.
 This observation supports the insight that small changes can produce better results with a higher probability of success.

 My election to Commissioner would be a small change that I am confident will lead to objective and measurable improvements.